SimplioOfficial/SimplioDevelopmentProgress/Complete_list.md

-### SnowGem Development Progress - Complete history
+### Simplio Development Progress - Complete history

 Here is the complete list of all the commits to the projects we are currently working since 20/01/2020.